 However, if the puppy has not been properly socialized, this period will be dreadful.
-It is often at this time during a puppy’s life that they get abandoned by their families.
+It's often at this time during a puppy’s life that they get abandoned by their families.

 As your puppy transitions into an adult dog, many physiological and mental changes will occur.

-These changes will prompt your dog to test your leadership.
+These changes may at times prompt your dog to test your leadership.